 Always a nuisance, mosquitoes can also be a public health threat.
-Viruses such as Zika, West Nile, Dengue fever, and Chikungunya and other disease are transmitted to peoples’ blood streams through mosquito bites.
+Mosquito bites can transmit viruses such as Zika, West Nile, Dengue fever, Chikungunya and other diseases into peoples’ blood streams.

-You can protect yourself and family from mosquitoes, while also contributing to your community’s overall mosquito population control.
-An important step is understanding the difference in mosquitoes that can transmit different diseases.
+You can protect yourself and family from mosquitoes while also helping keep your community mosquito-free.
+Start by understanding the different types of mosquitoes that can transmit different diseases.

 - Aedes mosquitoes, which carry the Zika virus and Chikungunya, are urban dwellers.
 They like to live indoors or near structures, and they bite all day.
 They often will travel less than a quarter-mile in their lifetime.

 - Culex mosquitoes, which carry the West Nile Virus, fly farther and are typically active during dawn and dusk

 In the aftermath of a hurricane, impacted areas become breeding grounds for mosquitoes often due to due to the combination of deep floodwaters, downed trees and overgrown grass.
 These are prime conditions for mosquitoes to multiply at a rapid rate.

 Floodwater, Salt Marsh and Container Mosquitoes